Surprising Differences Between Pinterest and Instagram That Will Give You an Edge Over the Competition

 Grand Canyon, Instagram Example 2:

 Although the photo’s subject is the same as in our first example, the image looks flat and boring.
-The foreground is hidden in shadows, and the background does nothing to compensate for it.
+The background, which should be the real attraction, seems fuzzy, whereas the foreground with the two people and a couple of trees, was brought into focus.
 The image also doesn’t use the recommended 1:1 aspect ratio (i.e., it’s not square).

-The caption consists of a single word (“Lost”) and a bunch of very generic hashtags.
-Generic hashtags are not only boring, they are hard to get found for because the competition is so fierce and fast-moving.
+The caption consists of a definition of the word “wanderlust” and a bunch of rather generic hashtags.
+Generic hashtags are hard to get found for because the competition is so fierce and fast-moving.

 NOTE: Many articles suggest using the most popular hashtags.
 Bad advice.
 Use the ones that are highly specific with numbers that range from 10,000 to 1 Million.

-When you click through to her account, the Grand Canyon photo looks like the odd one out between shots of herself and some healthy food images.
-She has some good photos there from her life as a model, but overall the account lacks a consistent theme, and certainly has no “wow” factor.
+When you click through to her account, you’ll find a mixture of travel images and shots from her personal life.
+Some of her travel photos are quite good, but overall the account lacks a consistent theme, and certainly has no “wow” factor.